This service claims to make professional investing super simple. They also claim to use smart technology to make investing more affordable.

 I’ve reviewed other investment tools in the past.
-Robinhood is probably an app that you have heard about from that category, if you have done any looking around in it.
-And I will admit that I really liked that idea.
+Robinhood is probably an app that you have heard about from that category, if you have done any looking around in it, while Clink is another.
+And I will admit that I really like this idea.

 I love the idea of stock trading, buying, and investing made simple.
 I love the idea of being able to bypass traditional stock broker fees, investment fees, banking fees, etc… and I REALLY love the idea of being in control of my own investments.